ianwong123/CloudForge/README.md

 ## Project Overview

-This project demonstrates building a production-ready cloud platform using Kubernetes, featuring multiple services that replicate AWS-like functionality.
-Leveraging open-source solutions with focus on infrastructure, monitoring, and DevOps practices.
+CloudForge is a project focused on building a self-hosted, cloud-like platform using Kubernetes, designed to replicate key AWS services through open-source tools.
+The goal is to simulate real-world infrastructure environments with emphasis on container orchestration, service integration, monitoring, and DevOps best practices.
+While not intended for public production use, it serves as an internal platform to understand and experiment with scalable infrastructure in a resource-conscious, student-friendly setup.
 ## Architecture

 ```